jonahgcarpenter/google-cloud/README.md

-# Google Cloud Profession Cloud Architect
+# Google Cloud Professional Cloud Architect

 These are saved for me to reference for the exam